jefflester/minitrino/readme.md

 EOF"
 ```

-Notice the `postgres` in the connection URL: we are going to name our Docker service `postgres`, and Docker container networking will handle the rest for us (i.e. we don't need to worry about any IP addresses).

 ### Add the Docker Compose YAML
-Now, in `lib/modules/catalog/postgres/`, let's add a Docker Compose file:
+In `lib/modules/catalog/postgres/`, add a Docker Compose file:

 ```sh
 touch postgres.yml
 ```

 Notice the naming convention––`postgres.yml`.
-Giving the same root name to both the parent directory `postgres/` and to the Docker Compose file `postgres.yml` will allow the `minipresto` CLI to find our new catalog module when we provision it.
+Giving the same root name of "postgres" to both the parent directory `postgres/` and to the Docker Compose file `postgres.yml` will allow the Minipresto CLI to find our new catalog module when it is provisioned.

-Let's add an environment file for the Postgres service in the `modules/catalog/postgres/` directory:
+Next, add an environment file for the Postgres service in the `modules/catalog/postgres/` directory:

 ```sh
 bash -c "cat << EOF > postgres.env